 - Project proposals must involve at least four weeks of travel (six weeks preferred).

-- Applicants will be selected based on proposal quality, academic performance, evidence of sincere interest in the research proposed, the strength of faculty advisor and the proposal’s ability to support/add to existing research.
+- Applicants will be selected based on proposal quality, academic performance, evidence of sincere interest in the research proposed and of its utility, the strength of faculty advisor’s reference and the proposal’s ability to support/add to existing research.
 Please see the application information on the website for details.